 Steps from the River Thames, this Georgian building was once a brewery.
 Intimate and relaxed, many of the 43 bedrooms and suites surround a paved courtyard where meals are served in summer.
 The restaurant, the Bistro, specialises in produce from the local area while the Snug allows you to retreat from the world with newspapers and magazines and squashy arm chairs.
 What really sets this hotel apart though is its Bateau du Vin, a restored barge that allows guests to take to the water and explore life on the riverbank in a most civilised fashion.

-Proof that English boutique hotels don’t have to be drenched in history; Hart’s is housed in a daringly modern building that was built on the ramparts of Nottingham’s ancient castle in 2003.
+Proof that English boutique hotels don’t have to be drenched in history; Hart’s is housed in a daringly modern building that was built on the ramparts of Nottingham’s ancient castle.
 An award-winning design with just 32 clean, clever bedrooms, in summer the hotel’s garden is a complete joy.
-With views across the Nottinghamshire countryside, it’s a wonderful place to relax with a drink before heading to the adjacent restaurant.
+With views across the Nottinghamshire countryside, it’s a wonderful place to to relax with a drink before heading to the adjacent restaurant.
 Run by Tim Hart, it has had food critics raving for decades.

 Whether you arrive by car, on foot or by bicycle, it’s not hard to see why this is an award-winning B&B. Just outside the centre of Bath, owners Natalie and Guy have turned part of their home into a hugely stylish guest house and it’s a wonderful base from which to explore the area.
 For a taste of real England, there’s even a fish and chip shop within walking distance!
 Their breakfasts have won acclaim – there’s everything you might want to start your day with, from fruit salads, freshly made pancakes and a proper English fry-up.